JobBldr

 Attach or detach addendums per title without affecting the shared addendum library

 Track Every Change.
 Compare Any Two Versions.
-Merge Without Risk
+Merge Without Risk.

 Browse all snapshots with creator, date, and summary metadata